SINTEF/AutoActive-ActivityPresenter/Paper/paper.md

 functionality and solves many of the same problems as ARE, such as SensiML Analytics Toolkit [@SensiML] and Pasco Capstone Software [@PascoSoftware], but these are not open-source.
 To meet these limitations, we have developed the AutoActive Research Environment (ARE).
-The idea of ARE is to create a generic open-source methodological framework, especially but not exlusivelt for the biomedical domain, supporting a wide range of sensors and tools that aid the development, optimisation, and evaluation of algorithms to extract high-level, quantified analysis from sensor data.
+The idea of ARE is to create a generic open-source methodological framework, especially but not exlusively for the biomedical and sport domains, supporting a wide range of sensors and tools that aid the development, optimisation, and evaluation of algorithms to extract high-level, quantified analysis from sensor data.

 # Summary